knzhou/academic-kickstart/content/home/tutoring.md

 +++

-For the past few years, I've run a small tutoring program for students aiming for gold medals at the IPhO.
+For the past few years, I've run a very small tutoring program for students aiming for gold medals at the IPhO.
 Students receive weekly handouts with about 30 questions, attempt them on their own, and discuss their solutions in an hour long, one-on-one online meeting.
 The typical time commitment is 8--12 hours per week.
-For details, see the {{% staticref "tutoring/Syllabus.pdf" "newtab" %}}syllabus{{% /staticref %}}.
+For details, see the {{% staticref "tutoring/Syllabus.pdf" "newtab" %}}syllabus{{% /staticref %}} and {{% staticref "tutoring/FAQ.pdf" "newtab" %}}FAQ{{% /staticref %}}.

 The core curriculum contains 24 handouts, pitched at a high level.
 Here are some samples: